> Nic Jones > Songs > Canadee-I-O

 The Outside Track sang Canadee-I-O in 2015 on their CD Light Up the Dark.
-They commented in their liner notes:
+They noted:

 No album from a band with this many x-chromosomes in it would be complete without a story about a feisty girl on a mission.
 Nor only does she avoid walking the plank, but she arrives at her destination triumphant, ascending from stowaway to Captain’s Wife!
 One of the rarer cases where the song doesn’t end in death and destruction!

 Matt Quinn learned Canadee-I-O from the singing of Harry Upton and recorded it for his 2017 CD The Brighton Line.
-He commented:
+He noted:

 A girl escapes being thrown overboard by the ship’s crew when the captain falls in love with her.
 Well that’s one way to thwart death… Harry sang this to Mike Yates in the mid 1970s and he remains one of the [few] English traditional singers from whom it has been collected.

 Jo Miller sang Canadie-I-O on her 2023 album A’ the Way to Galloway.
 She noted:

 From the singing of Sam McNeily, Kirkcudbright.
 It was recorded in 1953 by Séamus Ennis, one of several ’collectors’ employed by the BBC to record folklore which could be used in broadcasts.
 This song—also known as The wearin o’ the blue—appears on 19th century broadsides and in published song collections in Scotland, Ulster and Canada.

 From MacEdward Leach: Folk Ballads and Songs of the Lower Labrador Coast [Ottawa: R. Duhamel, 1965]

 It’s of a gallant lady, just in the prime of youth.